What is Enterprise Performance Management (EPM)?

-The common hurdles tackled by implementing an EPM strategy
+The common hurdles tackled by implementing an Enterprise Performance Management strategy

 Organizations have long acknowledged a need for a more adaptive financial planning process.
 A recent Harvard Business Review survey revealed that 75 percent of organizations need to plan more frequently, and 85 percent responded that they need to plan faster.
 Yet, of those survey participants, just 5 percent believe their organization is effective at ongoing course corrections.